Wasserstoff-Innovation/TribesByAstrix/docs/documentation.md

 4. System validates and stores each fundraiser with its specific currency
 5. System emits a PostCreated event for each submission

-### Time-Flexible Fundraiser Creation
+### Time-Flexible Fundraiser

 **Description**:
-This flow tests the system's ability to handle fundraisers with different time horizons, from short one-week campaigns to long three-month initiatives.
+Fundraisers with varying durations from one week to three months.

 ```mermaid
 flowchart TD